Bethlehem Lutheran Church River Grove, IL

 In grateful response to God's grace and empowered by the Holy Spirit through Word and Sacraments, the mission of The Lutheran Church—Missouri Synod is vigorously to make known the love of Christ by word and deed within our churches, communities and the world.

-This Sunday - SIXTH SUNDAY OF EASTER
+This Sunday - THIRD SUNDAY AFTER PENTECOST

 Jesus rose from the dead on the third day and opened the gates of heaven to all who trust in him.